Tag Archives: glen-jackman

 Summary of the exegesis on Law vs. Grace and the New Covenant in Romans 5

-• Christ as the last Adam provides an expiatory sacrifice that pays the debt Adam owed, not only restoring what was lost but superabounding in grace.
+Christ as the last Adam provides an expiatory sacrifice that pays the debt Adam owed, restoring what was lost and superabounding in grace.

-• Grace through Christ is a free gift that justifies many despite their offenses, providing righteousness that meets the law’s demands perfectly.
+Grace through Christ is a free gift that justifies many despite their offences, providing righteousness that perfectly meets the law’s demands.

 This exposition aligns with the broader Pauline theology in Romans, the contrast between law and grace, the representative roles of Adam and Christ, and the transformative reality of the new covenant.
 It underscores that grace does not abolish the law but fulfills and surpasses it by enabling true righteousness and eternal life through Jesus Christ.